cevans3505/Veeam-Multi-FLR/README.md

 * Implement an option to choose multiple folders/files rather than 1 at a time
 * Improve error handling/validation
 * Consolidate/Refactor code to make it look neater
+* Probably should add better comments/debugging as well